codesnippetspro/code-snippets/readme.txt

 == Changelog ==

 = 1.6 =
-* Updated CodeMirror to version 2.36
+* Updated code editor to use CodeMirror 3
 * Improved compatibility with Clean Options plugin
 * Code improvements and optimization
 * Changed namespace from `cs` to `code_snippets`
-	* Store multisite only options in site options table
 * Move css and js under assets
 * Organized CodeMirror scripts
 * Improved updating process
 * Current line of code editor is now highlighted
 * Highlight matches of selected text in code editor
+* Only create snippet tables when needed
+* Store multisite only options in site options table
+* Fixed compatibility bugs with WordPress 3.5

 = 1.5 =
 * Updated CodeMirror to version 2.33